Gregory J. Chamberlain

 The best part of being friends with Dick, was that he knew how to enjoy life and instilled in me the idea of not chasing deals for money, but think big about deals doing things that one loves to do, as if one already had all the money in the world.
 He knew things worked out better that way.

-The time between the summer of 1982 through the summer Olympics in 1984 were a great year to be friends with the Stevens family.
+The time between the summer of 1982 through the summer Olympics in 1984 were great years to be friends with the Stevens family.
 Dick was named to be the Commissioner for the Modern Pentathlon for the 1984 Olympics, which took place in Los Angeles.
-I happened to be next door neighbors with Peter Ueberroth & his family beginning on the day I learned that he was the President of the Los Angeles Olympic Organizing Committee.
+I happened to be next door neighbors with Peter Ueberroth & his family beginning in June 1982, the day it was publicly announced that he was the President of the Los Angeles Olympic Organizing Committee.

 I ended up booking musical acts to perform for corporate/social events that led up to the Olympics, for the both the Stevens' and the Ueberroth family, in addition to driving around a lot of corporate sponsors and diplomats passing through LA during the organizing process, some of whom I am still in contact with to this day.